Bhavanay/bootstrap-snippets-vscode/README.md

 Type the following keywords to see available snippets in your document.

-All the snippets available below required bootstrap4 css file.
+All the snippets available below required bootstrap 4.2.1 css file.

 To use the bootstrap snippets, press `Ctrl+Space`.
 A list of bootstrap snippets will show up.